-• For more information, see section 5, 'Maintaining and living in the home', in the 'Key information about shared ownership' document.
-Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 4 weeks to find a buyer.
+When you give the landlord notice that you intend to sell your share in your home, the landlord has 4 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 4 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.

+You must seek Paradigm's approval if you wish to keep a pet in your home.

-Pets You can keep pets at the home.
-Subletting You can rent out a room in the home, but you must live there at the same time.
-You cannot sublet (rent out) your entire home unless you either: own a 100% share; or have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and have your mortgage lender's permission if you have a mortgage
+Subletting: You can rent out a room in the home, but you must live there at the same time.

+You cannot sublet (rent out) your entire home unless you either:

+• own a 100% share; or

+have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document)